yallowraven/freemusic/README.md

     - unescaping produces functioning links for all songs, making surprisingly quick of this problem, completely cutting out the need for titles (for now at least)
     - => extract_titles.py -> extract_urls.py @ 143bdcc7392c4f032c3986e4a61421343384b60e

+- Addressing attribution:
+    - Most (maybe all) songs require some form of attribution so because i like not going to jail very much, something has to be done about this
+    - A possible idea might be just linking the plain HTML page directly, but it ugly, and doesn't do justice for the authors
+    - Linking the online version works better, but could change any moment, being an unreliable source
+    - Conclusion: the attribution list must be generated in some way too
+    - Luckily, the HTML page does not have to be used anymore, as by random sampling (2 samples) the songs have appropriate metadata, which just has to be extracted and printed into a text file